School library: The purpose of the school library

 School libraries function as a central location for all of the information available, and a school librarian functions as the literary map to the resources and materials found within the library.

 A school library functions as an opportunity for educators to work with librarians in support of a resource center for the students to be able to safely access the internet for both school work and interacting with each other.
-In her article, "Tag!
-You're It!": Playing on the Digital Playground, De las Casas discusses how today's youth is much more comfortable with technology than ever before, and believes that “We need to advocate for regulations and laws that support education of young people rather than simply limiting their access to the Web.”
+In her article "Tag!
+You're It!": Playing on the Digital Playground," Dianne de Las Casas discusses how today's youth is much more comfortable with technology than ever before and believes that "We need to advocate for regulations and laws that support education of young people rather than simply limiting their access to the Web."

 The school library media center program is a collaborative venture in which school library media specialists, teachers, and administrators work together to provide opportunities for the social, cultural, and educational growth of students.
 Activities that are part of the school library media program can take place in the school library media center, the laboratory classroom, through the school, and via the school library's online resources.

-In Australia school libraries have played a major role in the success of Reading Challenge programs initiated and funded by various State Governments.

-The Premier's Reading Challenge in South Australia, launched by Premier Mike Rann (2002 to 2011) has one of the highest participation rates in the world for reading challenges.
-It has been embraced by more than 95% of public, private and religious schools.
+In Australia, school libraries have played a major role in the success of Reading Challenge programs initiated and funded by various State Governments.
+The Premier's Reading Challenge in South Australia, launched in 2003 by Premier Mike Rann (2002–11), has one of the highest participation rates in the world for reading challenges.
+It has been embraced by more than 95% of public, private, and religious schools.

 The school library collection

 School libraries are similar to public libraries in that they contain books, films, recorded sound, periodicals, realia, and digital media.
-These items are not only for the education, enjoyment, and entertainment of all members of the school community, but also to enhance and expand the school's curriculum.
+These items are not only for the education, enjoyment, and entertainment of all members of the school community but also to enhance and expand the school's curriculum.

 Budget

-Budget is a critical component of building the library library collection. it is important to utilize those funds for the best interest of the school community.
+Budget is a critical component of building a school library collection, often allocated by its relevant governing body (e.g. the board of governors).
+It is important to utilize those funds for the best interest of the school community.